 In a statement, Kensington Palace said, "Her Royal Highness and her child are both doing well," according to The Sun.
 They were well enough to head right on over to the royal nursery in Apartment 1A in Kensington Palace, according to Express.
 My guess is that the nursery is a cozier place than the delivery room.
 Apparently, the royal nursery is decorated with characters from Beatrix Potter's classic children's books, after it was designed by the Duchess for Prince George in 2013, Express reported.

 The nursery is also filled with lots of new toys, some of which are gifts from the royal baby's older siblings, Charlotte, 2, and George, 4, according to The Sun.
-The two siblings were brought to the hospital hand-in-hand with their dad to be among the first to meet their new playmate, and then they were all taken home to make their bedtime.

 Speaking of Prince George and Princess Charlotte, their nurseries had roughly the same color scheme, which leads some to believe that the royal baby's nursery is also a neutral space, according to House Beautiful.
 That probably means a lot of white and cream furniture.
 In fact, just before Prince George was born, the Duchess of Cambridge was photographed buying a white wicker Moses basket for him to sleep in, House Beautiful reported.
 And Princess Charlotte has been photographed sitting on a tiny white wicker chair, so I imagine there will be more white wicker.